 Tapping your home equity like an ATM to misuse it without a clear financial goal in mind is dangerous, Rose cautions.
-Using a cash-out refinance to pay for a new car or RV, invest in iffy ventures or to splurge on other luxuries can lead to even more financial turmoil, she says.
+Using a cash-out refinance to pay for a new car or RV, invest in speculative assets or to splurge on other luxuries can lead to even more financial turmoil, she says.

-While it may be tempting to get the money at a low rate, remember that you’re securing these purchases with your home.
+While it might be tempting to get the money at a low rate, remember that you’re securing these purchases with your home.
 If you run into trouble later, you’ll have less equity to tap and depreciating assets that can drag you down.

 “There has to be some sort of net tangible benefit to the homeowner to refinance,” Rose says.
 “I don’t recommend cash-out refinancing for anything that won’t add security to or improve your financial picture.”

 Move into a longer-term loan

-Snagging a lower rate and lowering your payments may seem like a great move, but refinancing when you’re already halfway or more through a 30-year mortgage is rarely a good idea, says Steven Jon Kaplan, CEO of True Contrarian Investments in New York City.
+Snagging a lower rate and lowering your payments might seem like a great move, but refinancing when you’re already halfway or more through a 30-year mortgage is rarely a good idea, says Steven Jon Kaplan, CEO of True Contrarian Investments in New York City.

 “Before you refinance, the most important consideration is how much interest is being paid throughout the remainder of the loan, and how long the loan will continue,” Kaplan says.
 “When you’re in the final half of a mortgage, such as the final 15 years of a 30-year mortgage, it’s a very bad idea to refinance because you are finally at a point where you are paying back more principal than interest.
 When you refinance, the amortization begins from scratch so you will waste the first decade or so paying off almost all interest.”